 - Litigation strategies, to offer insights into litigation approaches across countries and sectors;

 - Trade unions and works council strategies, to discuss initiatives to enhance the bargaining position of workers;

 - Policy responses, to offer reflections and explore proposals on the future of policy- making in labour matters.

 The conference will take the form of a series of webinars, which will be livestreamed from the International Trade Union House (Brussels).

-Translation services will be provided in English, German and Italian.
+Interpretation services will be provided in English, German, French, Spanish and Italian.

 Thursday 15 October (from 13:00 till 18:30)

-Andreja Schneider-Dörr (Hans Böckler Stiftung), New business models (gig-economy and platform work)
+Andreja Schneider-Dörr (University of Bremen), New business models (gig economy and platform work)

-Anna Byhovskaya (TUAC), Digitalization and AI at work: what’s a just transition?
+Anna Byhovskaya (TUAC), Digitalisation and AI at work: what is a just transition?

-Valerio de Stefano (KU Leuven), Master and Servers: Robots, AI and Work
+Valerio de Stefano (KU Leuven), Masters and servers: robots, AI and work